The longest train journey in the EU

 Route alternatives

-Were the walk at Atocha not allowed, the solution southbound is to take a high speed train southbound from Atocha to Puertollano and change onto a broad gauge train there (one single station, one single UIC code).
+Were the walk at Atocha not allowed, the solution southbound is to take a high speed train southbound from Atocha to Puertollano and change onto a broad gauge train to Badajoz there (one single station, one single UIC code).
 But with only two trains a day between Puertollano and Badajoz, this option adds a lot of time - the total is then 102 hours and 29 minutes this way.

 Trying to route the other way - starting in Lagos and heading to Kemijärvi - is even more problematic, as speed restrictions on Spanish high speed lines post the Adamuz disaster mean there is no way to get from Madrid to Germany within one day.
 A route changing in Chamartín and Zaragoza, thereby also avoiding walking between the two halves of Atocha, totals 119 hours 3 minutes.